martintasker/cognito-auth/README.md

 * registration using name and email address, confirmation with code, login, logout, de-registration, session pick-up from local storage
 * setup script and demo app needed for the above
-* bucket setup and file upload demo/validation
 * bower-installable `CognitoAuth` service
+* bucket setup and file upload, to demonstrate/validate that the access controls work

 ### Issues

-* S3 application is not sufficiently separated from Cognito auth basics
+* S3 application should be more cleanly separated from Cognito auth basics
 * current building and packaging works, but is pretty icky

 ### Backlog